WhjWood/Thylakoid_Model/README.md

 PSI_interaction_energy = 0 # PSI - LHCII interaction strength, kT (default = 0, SII = 2).

 - These are the interaction strengths for the Monte Carlo simulation.

+Running the simulation

+POPULATION1, POPULATION2 = Run_Simulation(GRANA_SIZE,DATE,EXPERIMENT,Number_of_iterations,Stacking_Interaction_Energy,LHCII_Binding_Interaction_Energy,PSI_interaction_energy)
+- This runs the simulation using the constants defined above.
+- 10^6 Monte Carlo steps are used for equilibration before data is collected.
+The energy versus number of iterations for monitoring purposes is stored in Equilibration_Energy.csv in the simulation folder.
+- You will be kept updated with the progress of the simulation eg.
+Equilibration 40% complete
+ LHCII in grana =  0.7293447293447294 / 0.7293447293447294
+ LHCII NN =  8.60058381242 / 8.60058381242
+- All data will be stored in the experiment folder in a folder called Data
+- takes 4-10 days on a standard PC

+Analysing the data

+Run_analysis(GRANA_SIZE,DATE,EXPERIMENT)
+- This should be run after the simulation.
+- creates 2 files in the simulation folder: Results.csv contains average nearest neighbour distances between PSII, LHCII and PSI, the percentage of LHCII in the grana, and the densities of the grana and stromal lamellae regions.
+Nearest_Neighbour_Results records individual nearest neighbour distances in order to create distribution histograms.